git4rk/ApplicationServeronCloud/reportingIssues.md

 If you experience problems with {{site.data.keyword.appserver_full}}, you can receive assistance by using one of the following approaches:

-* Open a Support Ticket by following the process that is defined on the [Contacting support for IBM Cloud Public](/docs/support/index.html#contacting-support) page.
+* Open a Support Ticket by following the process that is defined on the [Contacting support for IBM Cloud Public](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support) page.
-* Ask a question in one of the public [IBM Cloud Support forums](https://developer.ibm.com/bluemix/support/){: new_window}.
+* Ask a question in one of the public [IBM Cloud Support forums](https://developer.ibm.com/answers/topics/ibm-cloud/){: new_window}.
 The forums are actively monitored.

-  **Note**: Include the tags `ibm-was-oc` and `bluemix` in your post to enhance your support experience.
+  **Note**: Include the `ibm-was-oc` tag in your post to enhance your support experience.

 ## Contacting sales
 {:#contacting-sales}